akhodakivskiy/VimFx/documentation/shortcuts.md

 ### `<late>`

-The `<late>` special key makes the shortcut in question run _after_ the handling of key presses in the current page, allowing the current page to override it.
+The `<late>` special key makes the shortcut in question run _after_ the handling of keypresses in the current page, allowing the current page to override it.

-Normally, all of VimFx’s shortcuts are triggered _before_ the current page gets the key presses.
+Normally, all of VimFx’s shortcuts are triggered _before_ the current page gets the keypresses.
 This makes the VimFx shortcuts work consistently regardless of what the current page happens to be up to.

 Sometimes, though, it is useful to let the page override a shortcut.
 For